-Please bring these materials (enclosed in an envelope) to the Associate Director, Michael Rhee, in SW-920 (located on the 9th floor of 40 Worth Street) by Thursday, April 17, 2014 at 4:00 pm.
+Please bring these materials (enclosed in an envelope) to the Associate Director, Michael Rhee, in SW-920 (located on the 9th floor of 40 Worth Street) by Thursday, April 16, 2015 by 4:00 pm.

 - Please do not e-mail the materials to him.